leroythelegend/rough_idea_project_cars/README.md

  16 };
 ```

-This is really a nothing class my thoughts were to us it as a Chain of Responsabilty pattern for different packages but did not work out that way.
-Anyway I think it still gives a bit of flexabilty at this point in the code but does nothing really.
+This is really a nothing class my thoughts were to us it as a Chain of Responsibility pattern for different packages but did not work out that way.
+Anyway I think it still gives a bit of flexibility at this point in the code but does nothing really.

 ### Request